okloukpo/Magento-2-Menu-Manager/README.md

 For more information Magento 2 exetnsions installation and update process, please have a look at the offcicial Magento 2 technical documentation.

 ## License
 This sofware is released under the GNU GPL3 license.
-See <http://www.gnu.org/licenses> for mode information.<br>
+See <http://www.gnu.org/licenses> for more information.<br>
 Copyright (C) 2021 David Fiaty, all rights reserved.<br>
 [www.davidfiaty.com](https://www.davidfiaty.com "David Fiaty")